Last Updated on March 30, 2021 by Nancie

 2) Feed Birds Unshelled Peanut Splits

-In a bid to give the titmice more of a chance at getting a peanut, I’ve been experimenting with unshelled peanut splits for the past couple weeks.
+In a bid to give the titmice more of a chance at getting a peanut, I’ve been experimenting with unshelled peanut splits.
 Because I wanted to offer these smaller peanut pieces to smaller birds, I didn’t want to put them into a feeder that larger, more dominant birds could access.
 This meant I needed to put it in a caged feeder.